crossbario/crossbar/docs/pages/programming-guide/pubsub/Subscriber-Black-and-Whitelisting.md

 # Subscriber Black- and Whitelisting

 > **Subscriber Black-/Whitelisting** is a feature from the WAMP Advanced Profile.
 The specification can be found [here](https://github.com/tavendo/WAMP/blob/master/spec/advanced/subscriber-blackwhite-listing.md).

-Crossbar.io currently only implements black-/whitelisting based on WAMP `sessionid`.
-Support for black-/whitelisting based on `authid` and `authrole` is scheduled for version 0.12.0.
+There is a [complete white- and black- listing example](https://github.com/crossbario/crossbar-examples/tree/master/exclude_subscribers) with Python and JavaScript clients available.

-As per default, whenever there is a publication to a topic, a PubSub event is dispatched to all (authorized) subscribers to that topic other than the publisher itself. **Subscriber Black- and Whitelisting** allows to restrict the set of subscribers who receive events for a particular publication.
+As per default, whenever there is a publication to a topic, a PubSub event is dispatched to all (authorized) subscribers to that topic other than the publisher itself. **Subscriber Black- and White- listing** restricts the set of subscribers who receive events for a particular publication.
+There are three ways to do blacklisting: `exclude`, `exclude_authid` and `exclude_authrole`; and three ways to do whitelisting: `eligible`, `eligible_authid`, and `eligible_authrole`.

 ## Use Cases